 (Produced by Al Gorgioni)

 This is one of those odd, eclectic, missing-gem albums of the 'Seventies, more of a soft-pop/experimental album than a country thing, though there's some plausible crossover into countrypolitan and singer-songwriter territory that makes this of interest to a certain slice of twangfans...
 Plus, bluegrass/twang pickers Eric Weissberg and Ken Kosek were in the studio band, so that may turn a few ears towards this album as well.
-Originally from the Berkshires, Nunnery was a quintessential folk-rock mystery man, releasing this lone album in the waning glow of the hippie era, then fading from sight after it failed to make a dent in the American charts.
-Admittedly, it may have been a hard sell: mixing willowy, folk-freak mysticism with rootsy Leon Russell-esque boogie tunes and lavish soft-rock, along with hints of contemporary auteurs such as James Taylor and Harry Nilsson...
+Originally from Massachusetts, Nunnery was a quintessential folk-rock mystery man, releasing this lone album in the waning glow of the hippie era, then fading from sight after it failed to make a dent in the American charts.
+Admittedly, it may have been a hard sell: mixing willowy, folk-freak mysticism with rootsy Leon Russell-esque boogie tunes and lavish soft-rock, along with hints of contemporary auteurs such as Jonathan Edwards, James Taylor and Harry Nilsson...
 Nunnery was a singular performer, though, not quite as arresting as, say, Nick Drake, but similarly drifting beyond the edges of mainstream pop.
 The record got some buzz abroad, in Europe and in Brazil (of all places!) and after the independent Evolution label folded, he earned a contract with Columbia's Epic label, though he was dropped around 1977 and later went into jingle writing, where he was quite successful.
 In the early '80s, Nunnery lost half his hearing and had to retire from music when it became too difficult for him to stay in key...
 At some point he retained control of his music, and reissued this album on CD, so it's much easier to find now.
-Definitely worth a spin!
+Definitely worth a spin, though not much of a country record.

 Don Paul & The Critters "Exciting Hit Songs" (Rite Records, 196--?)
 (LP)